theopechli/Cute_Framework_Odin/README.md

 git clone --recurse-submodules https://github.com/theopechli/Cute_Framework_Odin
 ```

-If you have cloned the repository without its submodules, then run:
+If you have cloned the repository without its submodules, then go to the root of the repository and run:

 ```
 git submodule update --init --recursive